 - The southern 3km has undergone intensive drilling on section lines that are approximately 200m apart with bore hole intercepts spaced at intervals of 60m-100m along the section lines, providing an intercept density appropriate for an initial mineral resource (Inferred category).
-The maiden resource estimated in compliance with NI 43-101 at Berlin included uranium, phosphate, nickel, vanadium, molybdenum, rhenium, zinc, silver and the rare earth elements, neodymium and yttrium.
-Resources were established at a cut-off grade of 0.04% U3O8; - Exploration drilling has been undertaken of a 3.5km long zone on the eastern flank of the hull-shaped fold immediately north of the resource area.
-Having confirmed the extension of the mineralized unit from the
+The maiden resource estimated in compliance with NI 43-101 at Berlin included uranium, phosphate, nickel, vanadium, molybdenum, rhenium, zinc, silver and the REEs, neodymium and yttrium.
+Resources were established at a cut-off grade of 0.04% U3O8; - Exploration drilling has been undertaken on a 3.5km long zone on the eastern flank of the hull-shaped fold immediately north of the resource area.
+Having confirmed the extension of the mineralized unit from the resource zone into the adjacent area in which exploration drilling has been completed, the exploration area is ready for infill drilling at a spacing appropriate for resource estimation; - Trenching has been undertaken on the northern 4km of the 10.5km trend where the mineralized layer has been identified at surface.
+The grade and thickness of the mineralized unit and the suite of elements constituting the mineralization in the trenches is comparable with these characteristics in the resource area and the adjacent exploration area.
+The northern trenched zone is now ready for exploration drilling to confirm extension of the mineralization to depth beneath the trenches, and if that phase of exploration is successful, infill drilling would be undertaken so that a resource estimate could be calculated.